 You can apply the same advice that your friends might have used after your last breakup when it comes to compound interest – it takes time.
 It can be an effective way to earn money on top of your money, but it’s certainly no get-rich-quick scheme.

 If you realise the benefits of compound interest early in life, you’re more likely to reap the rewards later.
 It’s not just about getting a head start on the game, though – there are other things you can do to make the most from your compound interest:

 - Set your sights to the future.
-Not in a daydreaming-about-flying-cars type way (although feel free to do that too), but in an investments-take-time kind of way.
 If you can get into the mentality that the longer your money earns compound interest, the better, you won’t expect to reap the benefits within days or even years.
 But in a couple of decades?
 You’ll more than likely be thanking your younger self.

 - Pay attention to interest rates.
 Many savings accounts offer a standard rate paid on your whole balance, no strings attached, and a bonus rate that you’ll only get if you meet certain criteria.
 For example, with Suncorp’s Growth Saver Account, you can earn your bonus rate simply by growing your net balance (excluding interest earned) by at least $200 every month, and making no more than one withdrawal each calendar month.
 Talk about an incentive for not touching your savings and helping that compound interest grow!